ChrisvDalen/LockerCloud/README.md

 file is present in the project root (or adjust `SSL_KEYSTORE` accordingly).
 ## WebSocket Server

-The application now exposes a secure WebSocket server on port `8443`.
+The application exposes the WebSocket endpoint on port `8444`.
 Clients communicate using JSON messages over `wss://`:

 ```
 {"command":"list"}